awsdocs/amazon-athena-user-guide/doc_source/creating-tables.md

 When you create a new table schema in Athena, Athena stores the schema in a data catalog and uses it when you run queries\.

-Athena uses an approach known as *schema\-on\-read*, which means a schema is projected on to your data at the time you execute a query\.
+Athena uses an approach known as *schema\-on\-read*, which means a schema is projected on to your data at the time you run a query\.
 This eliminates the need for data loading or transformation\.

  Athena does not modify your data in Amazon S3\.